davidOrtiz09/ScalaDailyWalk/README.md

  `Then they leave the house together and lock the door, before the alarm has finished its countdown.`

- Here is sample input of the program :
+ Here is sample output of the program :

 ` Let's go for a walk!`
  `Bob started getting ready`